網頁圖片

 First he previously exposes that capricious turn of mind, which, by running men into Extrêmes, either of praise or difpraife, lays the foundation of an habitual partiality.
 He cautions therefore both against one and the other; and fhews that excels of Praife is the mark of a bad tafe, and excefs of Cenfure, of a bad digestion.

 VER.
 394. Some foreign writers, &c.]
-Having explained. the difpofition of mind which produces an habitual partiality, he proceeds to expofe this partiality in all the fhapes it appears in, both amongst the unlearned and, the learned.
+Having explained the difpofition of mind which produces an habitual partiality, he proceeds to expofe this partiality in all the fhapes it appears in, both amongst the unlearned and the

 I. In the unlearned, it is feen, 1.
 In an unreasonable fondness for, or averfion to our cwn or foreign, to ancient or modern writers.
 And as it is the mob of unlearned readers he is here fpeaking of, he expofes their folly in a very appofite fimilitude: